bbauska/UofM-AdvStyling/readme.md

 <h2 id="cha-03">a-03.
 Course Slides</h2>

 The slides for all of the lectures are now posted.
-You can find a BIG zip file at <http://intro-webdesign.com/ResponsiveDesignSlides.zip> that has a pdf and powerpoint copy of all of the slides.
+You can find a BIG zip file at <a href="http://intro-webdesign.com/ResponsiveDesignSlides.zip" target="_blank" rel="noopener noreferrer">Responsive Design Slides (zip)</a> that has a pdf and powerpoint copy of all of the slides.

 I have also attached the pdf and powerpoint slide for each module directly in the module text themselves.
 Just look in the Downloads